End Domestic Terrorism rally: Reaction

 Leaders of civil rights, community, and religious groups condemned the event's organizers and ideology, and approximately 100 people gathered at Pioneer Courthouse Square on August 14 to speak out against violence.
 Jo Ann Hardesty said, "You want to be hateful, stay home.
 Do not get on a plane, on a bus and come to Portland.
 We don't want you here.
 We never wanted you here.
 If you come, we will expose you to the light of day."
-Wheeler, Outlaw, U.S. Attorney Billy J. Williams, and Joey Webber of the Portland Timbers also attended the August 14 rally.
+Wheeler, Outlaw, US Attorney Billy J. Williams, and Joey Webber of the Portland Timbers also attended the August 14 rally.

 President Donald Trump monitored developments and tweeted, "Major consideration is being given to naming ANTIFA an 'ORGANIZATION OF TERROR.'
 Portland is being watched very closely.
 Hopefully the Mayor will be able to properly do his job!"
 Wheeler responded, "My job today is to be heads down and focused on maintaining the public safety here in Portland, Oregon.
 I'm focused on what's going on the ground here in my community...
 This is a potentially dangerous and volatile situation, and adding to that noise doesn't do anything to support or help the efforts that are going on here in Portland."
 According to Business Insider, "The president's remarks quickly drew scrutiny for siding with the far-right."

-Antifascist groups made plans to counter-protest.
+Antifascist groups made plans for nonviolent counter-protests.
 Popular Mobilization hosted "The Spectacle" to "downplay the far-right's rhetoric and inject the atmosphere with whimsy and 'joyful resistance'"; planned activities included a banana costume dance party, mask decorating, and dressing as the Pile of Poo emoji.
 Rose City Antifa issued a statement calling on counter-protestors to defend the city from a "far-right attack".
 Miles Thompson and his Unpresidented Brass Band, a 12-person marching band, planned to march with 50 counter protesters in banana costumes, hosting a "Banana Bloc Dance Party".
 Counter-protesters also organized a fundraiser to benefit Causa, based on the number of rally supporters; according to HuffPost, the organization "advocates for Oregon's Latino population at the state and national level, and helps protect local undocumented immigrants from deportation".